stoeps13/connections-doc/source/admin/install/t_prof_tdi_mapfields.md

 |
 |distinguishedName|$dn Required.

+!!! note
-**Note:** By default the SDI Property distinguishedName is mapped to the $dn function which executes a DN lookup based on the directory type.
+    By default the SDI Property distinguishedName is mapped to the $dn function which executes a DN lookup based on the directory type.

 |
 |email|mail|